-Under this alternative, the Tule Wind Project's collector substation and O&M facility would be relocated from BLM-administered land in the McCain National Cooperative Land and Wildlife Management Area to County-jurisdictional land on Rough Acres Ranch.
+Under this alternative, the Tule Wind Project would consist of 128 turbines and the 's-collector substation and O&M facility, as well as the temporary concrete batch plant, would be relocated from BLM-administered managed land in the McCain National Cooperative Land and Wildlife Management AValley area to County-jurisdictional land on Rough Acres Ranch.
 Proposed wind turbines would be located in the same location as identified in the proposed Tule Wind Project.
+Also, the proposed overhead collector line located west of Lost Valley Rock would be relocated to east of Lost Valley Rock and constructed within the proposed Tule Wind Project 138 kV alignment that would be vacated as a result of the O&M facility and collector substation location shift.
 The relocation of the collector substation and O&M facility to Rough Acres Ranch would result in a shorter proposed 138 kV transmission line route (approximately 5.4 miles) and a longer overhead cable collector system.
 The climate change setting would remain the same as that described in Section D.18.5.1.